hamishcoleman/monitor_bt_smarthub/README.md

 Connect to a BT Smart Hub 2 Web interface and fetch some status information.

+To use:

+    ./bt_smarthub debug

+Downloads data from the device, adds field titles where known and dumps all the information.

 ## Some useful URLs

 None of these URLs need authentication when accessed from the LAN.
 Most of